mjgardner/xml-compilex-wsdl11-asmethods/README.md

 ## user\_agent

-An instance of [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) used to load the `uris`.
-You may want to set this to your own instance of a subclass or otherwise customized object to add caching, logging, or other features.
+An instance of [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) used to load the `uris` as well as make SOAP calls.
+You may want to set this to your own instance of a subclass or otherwise customized object to add caching, logging or other features.

 ## use\_loader